 But first, what is a lead magnet?

 In exchange for receiving this free resource, they willingly provide their email address.
 This adds them to your growing email list so that you can further nurture them along their journey with you and your business.
-(You can learn more about the importance of a strong nurture email sequence by reading this article: Transform your Email List with a Nurture Sequence.)

-1. It solves a real and relevant problem.
+1. Solves one real and relevant problem.

 Create a free offer that will benefit their life and/or business, encourage them to achieve a goal, or provide transformation from something they are struggling with.

-2. It offers a quick win.
+2. Offers a quick win.

-What is a quick solution or quick win you can provide for the problem or pain point your ideal client has?
+What is a quick solution or quick win you can provide for the one problem or pain point your ideal client has?
 How can you help your ideal client walk away with that quick win, inspired to take that first step towards solving their problem?

 For example, use a call-to-action like this: “Download my FREE guide to attract your ideal client with confidence today!”
 It will be more effective than saying, “Subscribe to my newsletter.”
-Don’t have a general call-to-action.
+Don’t have a generic call-to-action.
 Rather, be specific with a benefit-driven call-to-action.

-4. It is quick to consume.
+4. Quick to consume.

 Your lead magnet does not have to be an extensive 300+ page eBook.
 People are looking for free offers that are easy to consume and implement.
 Create something simple that can be easily understood, such as a two-page checklist, a five-page guide or a ten-minute video tutorial.

-6. It is instantly accessible.
+6. Instantly accessible.

-7. It demonstrates your expertise.
+7. Demonstrates your expertise.